-In 2020, a provision for the disputes over purchases was recognised in the amount of RUB 1,741 milion due to negative court judgment.
-In March 2021, the Group lost a legal case related to these litigations.
-The court decisions has not yet come into force.
-The Group plans to file an appeal of the court decision.
+In 2020, a provision for the disputes over purchases was recognised in the amount of RUB 1,741 million due to negative court judgment.
+In 2021, the provision in the amount of RUB 1,732 million was utilized, as, in March 2021, the Group lost a legal case related to these litigations.